jas-mckin/rtd-tutorial-jm/docs/source/pathogen_subs_guide.rst

       .. code:: none

          chr01   1 circular-Chromosome
-         chr02   2 circular-Chromosome
+         chr02   2 circular-Chromosome plasmid
-         chrPl   PLAS circular-Chromosome plasmid
+         chr03   3 circular-Chromosome plasmid

    .. group-tab:: Eukaryota

-      By default eukaryotic chromosomes will be assumed to reside in the nucleus
+      By default eukaryotic chromosomes will be assumed to reside in the nucleus, also by default the chromosome topology will be assumed to be linear, but it may also be specified.

       .. code:: none